Musical Terms, Definitions and Meanings

 Every musician including the vocalist has a personal responsibility to follow suggested musical terms as they perform.
 The composer has noted on the music, the tempo, dynamics and expressive interpretation for a reason.
 He wrote the music and added musical terms (directions) to help others interpret the composition.

 Can you imagine a full symphony orchestra all playing Beethoven at a very soft dynamic, except for one French horn, playing as loud as thunder?

-Of course, he should be watching the conductor as he directs the orchestra to play loud or soft.
+Of course, he should be watching the conductor as he directs the orchestra to play loud or soft - fast or slow.
+One major reason for orchestral rehearsals is to make sure every musician is following the written dynamics and musical terms given in the music.

 Music itself is another language—but its language is universal.